-An estimated 97 percent of the pension plans operated by companies in the S&P 500 <.SPX> have underfunded pensions despite generous contributions last year, according to a Credit Suisse analysis, which estimated unfunded pension liabilities at $458 billion at the end of 2011, an 86 percent increase from a year earlier.
+Of the 341 companies in the S&P 500 index with defined benefit pension plans, 97 percent are underfunded, according to a Credit Suisse analysis.
+Despite generous contributions last year, Credit Suisse estimated the plans' liabilities at $458 billion at the end of 2011, an 86 percent increase from a year earlier.

 This level of underfunding is something, at least in the time that we've been following the issue, that we haven't seen, said Credit Suisse analyst David Zion, noting that the 2011 estimate is nearly three times larger than underfunding in 2002, after another U.S. recession.